-Every June, we aim to increase awareness around the infertility issues that many face on a global level.
-Knowledge is power, and the more you have, the better equipped you are to make informed decisions around your own fertility and/or support your loved ones on their own fertility journeys.
+Every year, we aim to increase awareness around the infertility issues that many face on a global level.
+Knowledge is power; the more you have, the better equipped you are to make informed decisions about your fertility and/or support your loved ones on their fertility journeys.

 In this article, we will take a 360° examination of

 - What those definitions mean regarding our biology